-Empathizing is an event when we experience a phenomena, where no matter the superficial differences between self and other, we feel as if we are embodying or understanding the context of that other.
+Empathizing is an event when we experience a phenomena, where no matter the superficial differences and boundaries between self and other, we feel a sense of unity with the context of that other.
 A common way to describe this phenomena is to say that we feel as if we are connected, as if we are resonating, as if the boundary between the self and that other has become blurred.

 Now, the keyword here is “as if.”
 Because what we are dealing with is a relational yet subjective experience.
 This experience alone does not empower us to objectively claim anything.
 Take the story of me in conversation with my bi-polar friend.
 Did I try to verify my understanding of her to achieve greater accuracy?
 Yes.
 Does that mean I empathized with her 100%?
 I don’t know.
 All I did was I empathized with her enough to be able sincerely express to her my honest and considered thoughts, based on whatever understanding I arrived at during the conversation.
 Was that sufficient?
 I believe so.
 Why?
 Because she felt understood.
 How do I know that?
 Because she said “thank you for understanding me.”
 That was sufficient for that particular context.2 Is there more I could understand that would improve the accuracy and precision with which I empathize with her?
 Oh, I’m sure.
 There will always be more.3